Phil McCall

-Phil McCall (born Philip McColl; 26 November 1925 – 29 January 2002) was a Glaswegian actor who appeared in numerous films and television productions over a 40-year period.
+Phil McCall (born Philip McColl; 26 November 1925 – 29 January 2002) was a Glaswegian actor who appeared in numerous plays, films and television productions over a 40-year period.

 Early life and education

 McCall's father was a labourer.
 He attended St Mungo's Academy in Glasgow and trained as an actor at the Royal Scottish Academy of Music and Drama.
 He then appeared in repertory theatre in Scotland and England.

 Acting career

 McCall had significant film roles in Ring of Bright Water (1969) and Lars von Trier's Breaking the Waves (1996).
 His television appearances included Dr. Finlay's Casebook, Bottle Boys, Monarch of the Glen, and Coronation Street.
 In addition to his role in films and television, McCall was the centrepoint in Knorr's stock cube advertising campaign in the 1980s, which included the famous catchphrase "Pea and ham soup from a chicken, now that's clever".

 He appeared twice in episodes of the television series Minder, playing safe-breaker/sneak thief 'Scotch Harry'.

 He was the chairman of the Scottish committee of the actors' union Equity for 17 years.